appium/appium/packages/appium/docs/en/quickstart/uiauto2-driver.md

 appium driver doctor uiautomator2
 ```

-This guide has focused on the essential requirements, so Appium Doctor may suggest one or more
+This guide has focused on essential requirements, so Appium Doctor may suggest one or more optional
-optional fixes.
+fixes.
 But if you see `0 required fixes needed`, that means everything is set up!

 Now, start the Appium server again (run `appium`), and you should see that the newly-installed
 driver is listed as available: